Camilla Parker-Bowles Spotted Wearing Jewelry Princess Diana Made Famous

 — Fabulous (@Fabulousmag) July 19, 2019

-Kate Middleton’s favorite tiara, The Cambridge Lover’s Knot Tiara once belonged to Princess Diana, says The Inquisitr.
+Kate Middleton’s favorite tiara, The Cambridge Lover’s Knot Tiara, once belonged to Princess Diana, says The Inquisitr.

 The Lover’s Knot Tiara that Duchess Kate wore was created in 1914 for Queen Mary by the jeweler The House of Garrand from pearls and diamonds already owned by her family.
 Queen Mary modeled the tiara after one worn by her grandmother, Princess Augusta of Hesse, which is the original Cambridge Lover’s Knot, thought to be held in a private collection.
 She broke down the jewels in her own the Ladies of England Tiara, to recreate the family piece.